roblaing/erlang-webapp-howto/unit7/README.md

   io:format("Sent Pong~n", []),
   {[{text, <<"Pong">>}], State}.

-% Sends frames to client
-websocket_info(_Info, State) ->
+% This has to be here, but isn't used. websocket_info(_Info, State) ->
   {[{text, <<"I've no idea what this does">>}], State}.